w-lfpup/jackrabbit-js/test_guide.md

 For a quick visual reference, please refer to the [examples](./examples/).

 `Jackrabbit` leverages esmodules for a flat, concise testing experience.
 There are no assertion libraries, there are no wild BDD functions.

 Developers with javascript experience can immediately start testing with basically zero overhead.

 ## Tests

-Tests are functions that return assertions.
+Tests are functions or promises that return assertions.

 Tests `pass` when they return the `undefined` primitive or an empty array `[]`.